dabeaz/curio/docs/reference.rst

 .. asyncmethod:: Popen.wait()

    Wait for a subprocess to exit.
+Cancellation does not terminate the process.

 .. asyncmethod:: Popen.communicate(input=b'')